 Unfortunately, Michigan law still permits juveniles who are 14 or older to be required to register on the Michigan Sex Offender Registry if found guilty of a sex crime that falls into a Tier III category, like criminal sexual conduct involving a minor.
 A conviction of a Tier III crime requires lifetime registry.
 The Tier III offenses are listed in the Michigan Sex Offenders Registration Act.
 The current laws in Michigan do not allow a juvenile who is under the age of 14, or those found guilty of a Tier I or Tier II offense, to be put on the sex offender registry.
 The Tier III offenses require a juvenile defendant to register under the Sex Offenders Registration Act for life; however, the juvenile would be able to petition for removal after 25 years.
 Also, juveniles required to register will not be able to be seen on the public database, they would only be seen on databases accessible to law enforcement agencies.

-If your child is facing charges or questioning by police regarding a sex crime, contact the Law Offices of Shannon M. Smith to set up a consultation.
+If your child is facing charges or questioning by police regarding a sex crime, contact the Smith Blythe, PC to set up a consultation.
 Our defense attorneys are highly experienced in defending juveniles and adults accused of Michigan sex crimes.
 Our office's focus is predominately concentrated on the defense of sex crimes.